okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

 * Passwordless authentication

   Admins can enable the email authenticator now with the addition of a magic link in the email notification sent to end users.
-When policies are configured to include non-password authenticators, end users may sign in to their account using factors that do not require use of a password.
-For more information, see [Configure passwordless authentication with email magic link](https://help.okta.com/en/oie/Content/Topics/identity-engine/procedures/configure-passwordless-auth.htm).
+When policies are configured to include non-password authenticators, end users may sign in to their account using factors that don't require the use of a password.
+See [Configure passwordless authentication with email magic link](https://help.okta.com/en/oie/Content/Topics/identity-engine/procedures/configure-passwordless-auth.htm).

 * Progressive Profiling